-Because NEEA represents a large number of utilities over a four-state area, it can represent the region to transform products and services more efficiently and effectively than Energy Trust can alone.
+Because NEEA represents many utilities over a four-state area, it can represent the region to transform products and services more efficiently and effectively than Energy Trust can alone.

 We contract with NEEA for a significant portion of our electric market transformation activities and savings, and an emerging portfolio of natural gas activities and savings.
 We also deliver market transformation savings through Energy Trust-led pilots and other efforts that are important to our customers but may not be a top regional priority or can be best addressed locally.

 All of NEEA’s activities are closely coordinated between Energy Trust and NEEA through our representation on the NEEA board of directors and on technical advisory and coordinating committees—ensuring NEEA’s work benefits the customers we serve.